|

 as a Tool to Reduce Crash Risk: Results so far and further potential

-Jan Willem BOLDERDIJK & Linda STEG University of Groningen, The Netherlands
+Jan Willem BOLDERDIJK and Linda STEG University of Groningen, The Netherlands

 Discussion Paper No 2011-23, October 2011